Onit Documentation

 If you would like your Status Field to contain something other than a raw JSON API response, this is where you would fill in your success and failure messages.

-Below are some common response codes and how Onit interprets them:
+Below are some standard response codes and how Onit interprets them:

 200 OK Success